viamrobotics/docs/docs/tutorials/projects/helmet.md

 To make sure the detector camera is capturing and syncing labeled images:

-1. Position yourself in front of your webcam for 30 seconds or so to let it capture a few images of a person without a hard hat on.
+1. Position yourself in front of your webcam for approximately 30 seconds to let it capture a few images of a person without a hard hat on.

 2. Navigate to your [**DATA** page](https://app.viam.com/data/view?view=images) in the Viam app.
    You should see some images with bounding boxes on them.